DigitalMediaAcademy/Unity-Game-Design-and-VR/README.md

 First, get the googlevr sdk for Unity: https://github.com/googlevr/gvr-unity-sdk

-Then add the Autowalk Script above to your project.
+Then add the Autowalk Script above to your project, follow the directions in the Script's comments.